 1

-18) Ability to identify physiographic region and geological formations using state geological maps
+18) Ability to identify physiographic region and geological formations using geological maps

 67